Curious4Tech/azure-vm-bastion-terraform/README.md

 # azure-vm-bastion-terraform
 Deploy an Azure Virtual Machine with Azure Bastion using Terraform for secure, browser-based SSH/RDP connectivity without exposing public IPs.

-Here's the updated **GitHub README** file with instructions on how to connect to the VM using Azure Bastion:

 ---

 # Deploy Azure VM with Bastion Using Terraform